-The name almost immediately draws visions of the past glory days of baseball, before the hype and the media’s massive coverage of performance enhancing drugs.
-It brings back memories of the old world New York Yankees who continued the dominance that began in the Babe Ruth era in the '20s.
+The game is baseball, and the legendary figure is none other than the great Mickey Mantle.
+The name almost immediately draws visions of the past glory days of baseball before the hype and the media’s massive coverage of performance-enhancing drugs.
+It brings back memories of the Old-World New York Yankees, who continued the dominance that began in the Babe Ruth era in the '20s.
 With Babe Ruth, the Yankees won their first American League title in 1921, closely followed by their first World Series win in 1923.
 This winning streak continued for many years because of players such as Lou Gehrig of the same time, Joe DiMaggio in the late 1930s and 1940s, and then Mickey Mantle, Yogi Berra, and Whitey Ford in the 1950s and 1960s.

 During the 1950s, Mickey Mantle helped lead the New York Yankees to seven World Championships and is still considered to be one of the greatest baseball players that ever lived.
 While most know of his famous exploits with the Yankees, few know of his early history in Oklahoma.

 Mickey Charles Mantle was born in 1931 in a small town in Northeast Oklahoma.
 At the time, the town of Spavinaw had only been incorporated for one year and only had a population of around 300.
 Most likely, Mantle's family first moved to Spavinaw because his father worked in the zinc-mining industry.
 By then, the Great Depression had reached Oklahoma, and jobs were hard to come by.

 When Mickey Mantle was born, his father named him after Mickey Cochrane, a hall of fame catcher.
 It can be said that baseball was already in Mantle’s future from the day he was born.